Cleveland is a summer city.

 The lanterns – many in the shape of various animals and mythical creatures – are lit up after dark, creating a very unique Zoo experience for visitors.

 The Asian Lantern Festival is a special event, ticketed separately from regular Zoo admission.
-No info yet on when it’s running in 2021, but we’re sure it will!
+In 2021, the festival is set to kick off on July 14.
+You can get tickets here.

 10. Go for a bike ride